nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-warning">:warning::

-- Contact/task does not exist.
+- Contact/task does not exist.<br>
-- Label does not exist on specified contact/task.
+- Label does not exist on specified contact/task.<br>
-- More than one contact or more than one task is specified.
+- More than one contact or more than one task is specified.<br>

 </div>